By the end of this section, you will be able to:

 Do you think you have what it takes to be chair of the Federal Reserve Board?
 Play this game and see how you fare!

 - If you had to define the poverty line, what would you expect people to be able to afford just above that line?
+For those below that line, what programs should the government offer to improve quality of life?

 - What is the proper role of the government in regulating the private sector so people are protected from unfair or dangerous business practices?
 Why?